 Failure to protect an employee who raises health concerns, even to his immediate supervisor, may stifle the willingness of other employees to complain of similar problems.
 To protect the public, this result must be avoided.
 In order to protect the public from dangers associated with the use of spoiled food products and mislabeling of food products, employees of manufacturers of food products must be able to freely report their concerns, as the plaintiff attempted to do.Carty, 371 Ill.
 App.3d at 789.

 Illinois recognizes the common law tort of retaliatory discharge where a food service employee refuses an employer’s demand or assigned task to engage in conduct that would violate public health or criminal laws.
-Therefore, refusing to follow an employer’s directions to service food to customers that is “adulterated” within the meaning of the FD&C Act, 21 U.S.C.
+Therefore, refusing to follow an employer’s directions to serve food to customers that are “adulterated” within the meaning of the FD&C Act, 21 U.S.C.
 342(a) would be protected activity.